darioteixeira/ox/README.md

 Once you've created the learner module -- let's call it `Learner` -- you must invoke the `Learner.create` function to create a new instance of a learner.
-What typically comes next dependes on whether you are using the library for classification (supervised learning) or for a reinforcement learning problem.
+What typically comes next depends on whether you are using the library for classification (supervised learning) or for a reinforcement learning problem.
 The former are single-step problems, whereas the latter are usually (though not necessarily) multi-step problems.